Peadar Clancy: Burial and legacy

 The bodies of McKee and Clancy were laid side by side at a requiem mass in the Pro-Cathedral.
 Both were dressed in their Volunteer uniforms and their tricolour-draped coffins bore their caps and belts.
 Michael Collins risked his security to be present at the service.
 According to Richard Mulcahy, Collins was distraught at their deaths, as they were "the two men who fully understood the inside of Collins’ work and his mind, and who were ever ready and able to link up their resources of the Dublin brigade to any work that Collins had in hand, and to do so promptly, effectively and sympathetically."

 A photograph of Collins was actually published in the Evening Herald carrying one of the coffins out to the waiting hearse.
 Collins then went to their graveside, and was filmed stepping from the crowd to lay a wreath on the grave, on which he pinned a farewell note, which read: "In memory of two good friends ― Dick and Peadar ― two of Ireland's best soldiers."

 Later Collins, through his intelligence network, discovered the name of Corporal James 'Shankers' Ryan of the Royal Military Police, who was responsible for the arrest of the two Volunteers.
 He was killed by The Squad at Hynes' pub in Gloucester Place on 5 February of the same year.

 Clancy and McKee were buried in the Republican plot in Glasnevin cemetery.
 Peadar Clancy was 32 years old at the time of his death.
 The Islandbridge Barracks was renamed Clancy Barracks and the former Marlborough Barracks was renamed McKee Barracks in their honour.
 A number of streets in Finglas were also named after Clancy, McKee and Clune.
 In 1939 a commemorative plaque was erected on the external wall of the guardroom of Dublin Castle in Exchange Court next to City Hall.
-A commemorative bust of Clancy is also displayed on top of a plinth in the main square in Kildysart, Co.
-Clare.
+A commemorative bust of Clancy is also displayed on top of a plinth in the main square in Kildysart, County Clare.
 Part of Moore Street in Kilrush was also renamed as Clancy Street.